Euthanasia and assisted suicide in the Netherlands: Further developments

 Under current Dutch law, euthanasia by doctors is only legal in cases of "hopeless and unbearable" suffering.
 In practice this means that it is limited to those suffering from serious medical conditions like severe pain, exhaustion or asphyxia.
 Sometimes, psychiatric patients that have proven to be untreatable, can get euthanasia.
 There is much discussion about people with early dementia who have previously stated in a written will that if they ever got dementia, they would want to get euthanasia.

 In February 2010, a citizens' initiative called Out of Free Will further demanded that all Dutch people over 70 who feel tired of life should have the right to professional help in ending it.
 The organisation started collecting signatures in support of this proposed change in Dutch legislation.
 A number of prominent Dutch citizens supported the initiative, including former ministers and artists, legal scholars and physicians.
 However, this initiative has never been legalised.

-In 2016, the Dutch Health Minister of the Second Rutte cabinet announced plans to draft a law that would allow assisted suicide in cases without a terminal illness, if the person feels they have completed life.
+In 2016, the Dutch Health Minister of the Second Rutte cabinet announced plans to draft a law that would allow assisted suicide in cases without a medical condition, if the person feels they have completed life.

 In April 2023, euthanasia was expanded to include children of all ages who are in unbearable suffering.

 In November 2023, the political party D66 drafted a bill to give people aged 75 and over the option to have euthanasia if they felt they had completed life.